 - How do you invest?

-Over the course of this report, we'll answer those questions.
-And it’s best to start at Litecoin’s humble beginnings.
+Over the course of this report, we answer those questions.
+And we start at Litecoin’s humble beginnings...

 What Is Litecoin?